aflemm/andrew-website/content/projects/sheet.md

 	- Font style
 	- Keyboard shortcuts

-To try the beta, download the app from the verison links below ⬇️
+To try the beta, download the app from the version links below ⬇️

 {{< rawhtml >}}